Ostallgäu (electoral district)

 Ostallgäu is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 257.
-It is located in southwestern Bavaria, comprising the cities of Kaufbeuren and Memmingen, the Ostallgäu district, and most of the Unterallgäu district.
+It is located in southwestern Bavaria, comprising the city of Kaufbeuren, the Ostallgäu district, and southern parts of the Landkreis Augsburg district.

 Ostallgäu was created for the inaugural 1949 federal election.
 Since 2009, it has been represented by Stephan Stracke of the Christian Social Union (CSU).

 Geography

 Ostallgäu is located in southwestern Bavaria.
-As of the 2021 federal election, it comprises the independent cities of Kaufbeuren and Memmingen, the Ostallgäu district, and the entirety of the Unterallgäu district excluding the Verwaltungsgemeinschaften of Babenhausen, Boos, Erkheim, and Pfaffenhausen.
+As of the 2025 federal election, it comprises the independent city of Kaufbeuren, the Ostallgäu district, and the municipality of Graben and Verwaltungsgemeinschaften of Großaitingen, Langerringen, and Lechfeld from the Landkreis Augsburg district.

 History

 Ostallgäu was created in 1949, then known as Kaufbeuren.
 It acquired its current name in the 1976 election.
 In the 1949 election, it was Bavaria constituency 45 in the numbering system.
 In the 1953 through 1961 elections, it was number 240.
 In the 1965 through 1972 elections, it was number 242.
 In the 1976 through 1998 elections, it was number 243.
 In the 2002 and 2005 elections, it was number 258.
 Since the 2009 election, it has been number 257.

 Originally, the constituency comprised the independent city of Kaufbeuren and the districts of Landkreis Kaufbeuren, Füssen, Marktoberdorf, and Schwabmünchen.
 In the 1965 through 1972 elections, it comprised the independent cities of Kaufbeuren and Memmingen and the districts of Landkreis Kaufbeuren, Landkreis Memmingen, Mindelheim, and Marktoberdorf.
 In the 1976 through 1990 elections, it comprised the cities of Kaufbeuren and Memmingen and the districts of Ostallgäu and Unterallgäu.
-It acquired its current borders in the 1994 election.
+In 1994, several municipalities of Untergallgäu were transferred out of the constituency.
+It was reconfigured to its current borders ahead of the 2025 election.